 Since 2004, dental professionals have the possibility of becoming supporting members.
 Today, the national Toothfriendly associations count over 1000 individual members worldwide.

-In 2005, the first tooth brush and toothpaste were labelled with the Toothfriendly label.
-To make sure that each product is safe and effective, an independent Advisory Board evaluates each case to ensure that manufacturer’s claims are backed up by reliable scientific evidence.
+In 2005, the first tooth brush and toothpaste manufacturers became partners of Toothfriendly International.
+To make sure that our partners live up to their promises, an independent Advisory Board evaluates each case to ensure that manufacturer’s claims are backed up by reliable scientific evidence.

 In 2006, over 100 Swiss playgroups and nurseries following the guidelines of the association are accredited as “Toothfriendly”.
 Since 2010, the Turkish dental practises are being certified as “Toothfriendly Clinics” according to strict quality criteria.